Ed Sheeran: 2019–2022: No.6 Collaborations Project and = ("Equals")

-2023-present: Fifth studio album, – ("Subtract")
+2023–present: - ("Subtract"), Autumn Variations and Play

-On 1 March 2023, Sheeran officially announced on all social media platforms that his fifth studio album, − ("Subtract"), will be released on 5 May 2023.
+On 1 March 2023, Sheeran officially announced on all social media platforms that his sixth studio album, − ("Subtract"), would be released on 5 May 2023.
+Sheeran released the album's lead single, "Eyes Closed" with its accompanying music video on 24 March 2023.
+"Boat" was released as the second single off the record on 21 April 2023.
+The third single, "Life Goes On", was released on 5 May 2023.
+In August 2023, Sheeran announced his second album of the year, Autumn Variations, released on 29 September 2023.
+It is his first studio album for which he owns the copyright, and also his first to be released through Gingerbread Man Records.

+On 14 February 2025, Sheeran announced his eighth studio album, Play, through a social media comment.
+The title had previously been hinted at in late 2023.
+"Azizam" was released on 4 April 2025 as the lead single of the album.
+To support it, Sheeran will embark on the Loop Tour on 1 December 2025.

+On the release of Play, Sheeran announced during an interview with Zane Lowe he would release a studio album called Eject that would release posthumously after his death, containing songs he recorded from age 18 to when he dies.
+The project is cherry-picked by Seaborn and fully set for release if he dies at any point.
+He also revealed that there would be a series of albums following Play, which includes Pause, Fast Forward, Rewind, and Stop.

 Musical style and influences

-Ed Sheeran's musical style has been described as pop, folk-pop, and soft rock.
+Sheeran's musical style has been described as pop, folk-pop, and soft rock.
 Sheeran also incorporates rap into his music.
 Sheeran's earliest memories include listening to the records of Joni Mitchell, Bob Dylan and Elton John's Greatest Hits.
 According to Sheeran, the album that introduced him to music was Van Morrison's Irish Heartbeat.
 During his childhood his father took him to live concerts that would inspire his musical creations.
 These included seeing Eric Clapton at the Royal Albert Hall, Paul McCartney in Birmingham, and Bob Dylan.
 On the influence of Clapton, Sheeran states, "He's the reason I started playing guitar".
 He singled out Clapton's performance at the Party at the Palace in the grounds of Buckingham Palace, "I was eleven when I saw Eric Clapton play at the Queen's Golden Jubilee concert in June 2002.
 I remember him walking on stage with this rainbow-coloured Stratocaster and playing the first riff of 'Layla'.
 I was hooked.
 Two days later I bought a black Stratocaster copy for £30 that came with an amp.
-All I did for the next month was try to play that 'Layla' riff."
+All I did for the next month was try to play that 'Layla' riff".